i4Ds/stixdcpy/README.md

 cd sdcpy
 pip install .
 ```
+### How to use  sdcpy

-Some examples are available at examples/
+Examples are available at examples/